Allan Wilson (army officer)

-Allan Wilson (1856 – 4 December 1893) was an officer in the Victoria Volunteers.
+Major Allan Wilson (1856 – 4 December 1893) was a Scottish-born army officer.
 He is best known for his leadership of the Shangani Patrol in the First Matabele War.
 His death fighting overwhelming odds made him a national hero in Britain and Rhodesia.

 Early life

 Wilson was born in Scotland.
 Upon completion of his apprenticeship at a Fochabers bank, he went to the Cape Colony and joined the Cape Mounted Rifles.
 Wilson served as a Trooper in the Frontier Armed & Mounted Police during the Gaika-Galeka Campaign from 1877 to 1878 and in the Morosi Campaign of 1879.
 He was awarded the South Africa Medal with clasps 1877-8-9.
 He transferred to the Cape Mounted Rifles and was promoted to Sergeant.
 After taking his discharge he became a trader and gold prospector, and he earned a commission in the Basuto Police.
 Later he joined the Bechuanaland Exploration Company as Chief Inspector and was sent as their representative to Fort Victoria (now Masvingo) in Matabeleland, serving as the senior officer in the Victoria Volunteers, reaching the rank of major.